exploring ways for design to reframe and reshape agricultural landscapes.

 Publication

 Chapter in Conceptual Landscapes: Critical Perspectives in the Earliest Stages of Design.
-Bussiere, S. (Ed.), London, New York: Routledge, In-press.
+Bussiere, S. (Ed.), London, New York: Routledge.

 Abstract